-- Meal Preparation (Y.E.S!
-Group, Grand Central Station and Tutoring): Meals may be purchased or homemade.
-Easy menu sheets are available, all receipts should be submitted for reimbursement and meals should be SIMPLE.
-A main dish, one side and dessert are sufficient.
-Milk is a great drink.
-Sample Meals: beef burgers, chips or carrots and celery, ice cream bars or pizza, apple slices, cookies.
-Approximate numbers to be served for Y.E.S!
-Group/Grand Central Station is 50, Tutoring is 70.
+- Meal preparation (LOGOS & Power Read): Meals may be purchased or homemade and all receipts can be submitted for reimbursement.
+Meals should be SIMPLE: a main dish, one side and dessert are sufficient.
+Sample meals: beef burgers, chips or carrots and celery, ice cream bars or pizza, apple slices, cookies.
+Approximate numbers to be served for LOGOS dinner each Wednesday, is 30; Power Read dinner on Tuesdays is 30.

 - Meals for Central Iowa Shelter & Services: Cook or serve a meal at the Central Iowa Shelter & Services Center.
 Central Presbyterian Church provides the meal on the 13th of each month.
-Volunteers are needed to help prepare a portion of the evening meal in their own home or in the church kitchen and then help serve it at the shelter with six to seven other volunteers from Central.
+Volunteers are needed to help prepare a portion of the evening meal in their own home or in the church kitchen and then help serve it at the shelter with six to eight other volunteers from Central.

 - Christian Education Committee: Provide input for programming.

-- Decorating the Church for the Holidays: Help decorate the church and sanctuary for the holidays.
+- Decorating the church for the holidays: Help decorate the church and sanctuary for the Christmas and Easter holidays.

-- Hosts: Being a host/usher for a worship service on Sunday and/or funeral memorial services is important and you can serve as often as you like.
+- Hosts/ushers: Being a host/usher for a worship service on Sunday and/or funeral memorial services is important and you can serve as often as you like.
 Please arrive at church about 20 minutes before the service to greet members and visitors as they enter the narthex.

 - Hospitality Committee: Be available to serve as hosts/hostesses for receptions held at the church for memorial services, special events such as recitals and other celebrations.
 Chaired by a member of the Board of Deacons.

-- Tutoring: Tutoring begins in the early fall and ends typically in late April.
+- Power Read: Begins in the early fall and ends typically in late April.
 Click to learn more about volunteering as a mentor/tutor with our Tuesday evening Power Read program.

-- Women’s Retreat: Assist in planning and development of program materials.
+- Women and Men’s retreats: Assist in planning and development of program materials.